Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 The aims of this guideline are;

-• This ensure that Registered Nurses at RCH are providing safe and effective immunisations.
-This applies specifically to nurses who may administer vaccines under the direction (e.g. drug order) of a medical practitioner.
+• To ensure that Registered Nurses at RCH are providing safe and effective immunisations.
+This applies specifically to nurses who are authorised to administer vaccines under the direction (e.g. drug order) of a medical practitioner

 Immunisation – The process of inducing immunity to an infectious agent by administering a vaccine